zulip/zulip/docs/subsystems/caching.md

 codebase, because every Zulip production installation involves multiple servers.
 We do have a few, however:

-- `per_request_display_recipient_cache`: A cache flushed at the start of every request; this simplifies correctly implementing our goal of not repeatedly fetching the "display recipient" (e.g. stream name) for each message in the `GET /messages` codebase.
+- `@return_same_value_during_entire_request`: We use this decorator to cache values in memory during the lifetime of a request.
+We use this for linkifiers and display recipients.
+The middleware knows how to flush the relevant in-memory caches at the start of a request.
 - Caches of various data, like the `SourceMap` object, that are expensive to construct, not needed for most requests, and don't change once a Zulip server has been deployed in production.